Literacy Toolkit 2022: Some fresh ideas to inspire your students to read

 1. Selfie Stories

-This should appeal to the selfie generation.
+This should appeal to the current selfie generation.
 Children can take pictures of themselves reading in unusual places that can be displayed on a board.
 Places such as in tractors, on holiday trips, mum/dad’s work, sporting venues, in a tree – this might add some fun factor for the reluctant reader.

 2. Twitter #connect